Destroyer/Naga_KeypadMapper/README.md

 ##INSTALLATION

-KeypadMapper does not need any dependencies besides having installed `xdotool` http://www.semicomplete.com/projects/xdotool/  (in the oficial ubuntu, fedora, centOS, etc repositories) and g++
+KeypadMapper does not need any dependencies besides having installed `xdotool` http://www.semicomplete.com/projects/xdotool/  (in the oficial ubuntu, fedora, centOS, etc repositories) and g++.

 Change `src/naga.cpp` to adapt the installation to another device, using different inputs and/or different key codes than the Naga Epic, 2014, Molten or Chroma.
 For Example, Epic Chroma is compatible with Epic (they have the same buttons), so you would only have to add an additional line to the devices vector.

 Run `sudo bash install.sh` .
 This will compile the source and copy the necessary files (see `install.sh` for more info).

+##AUTORUN

+By default, daemon is added as a systemd service.
+This allows for running the daemon whenever the device is plugged in.
+If your distro doesn't have systemd you can use legacy autorun scripts.
+See `install.sh` for more info.

 ##USAGE